-discovery requests are valid grounds for limiting discovery requests due to undue burden.
-In this line of cases, courts have applied the general principle that a litigant ordinarily bears the costs of collecting and producing relevant discoverable evidentiary materials, even if the litigant's discovery costs are unusually high due to the way that the responding party has chosen to organize its business records.
-But high costs should factor into the courts' proportionality analysis, unless the party purposely designed its data systems to thwart discovery.
+Some courts have held that the self-imposed idiosyncrasies of a party's information management systems that make it challenging or costly to respond to discovery requests are not valid grounds for limiting discovery requests.
+In this line of cases, courts have applied the general principle that a litigant ordinarily bears the costs of collecting and producing relevant discoverable evidentiary materials, even if the litigant's discovery costs are unusually high due to the way that the responding party has chosen to organize its business records.31 But high costs should factor into the courts' proportionality analysis, unless the party purposely designed its data systems to thwart discovery.

 When analyzing production difficulties due to limitations in a database design, underlying database engine functionality, or data integrity, parties should consider a variety of data production options to see which best meets the needs of both requesting and producing parties.
 For example, it may be possible to extract and produce relevant data with relatively modest burden if it is bundled with some amount of non-responsive database information.
-In this circumstance, particularly if the responding party produces the data as it has been kept in the ordinary course of business, such a production may satisfy the responding party's obligations, so long as the burden of extracting responsive data is roughly equal for both parties.
+In this circumstance, particularly if the responding party produces the data as it has been kept in the ordinary course of business, such a production may satisfy the responding party's obligations, so long as the burden of extracting responsive data is roughly equal for both32parties.